-- 1. Spokesperson.
-All Commissioner communications with the media and stakeholders regarding the Authority or the Airport will be through the President.
-Inquiries from the news media should be responded to by the President in a timely manner to the extent possible.
-The President should make every effort to ensure that all information provided to the media is accurate and meets media deadlines. - 2.
-Staff Notification.
+- Spokesperson.
+All Commissioner communications with the media and stakeholders regarding the Authority or the Airport will be through the President or the Executive Director.
+Inquiries from the news media should be responded to by the President or the Executive Director in a timely manner to the extent possible.
+The President and the Executive Director should make every effort to ensure that all information provided to the media is accurate and meets media deadlines. - Staff Notification.
 Commissioners shall promptly notify the following staff of media and stakeholder inquiries regarding the Authority or the Airport: the Executive Director; Senior Deputy Executive Director; and Director, Communications and Air Service.